abdelrahman597/Data-Analysis-Portfolio/README.md

 Hi, I'm **Abdelrahman Sayed**.

-I'm a Junior Data Analyst passionate about transforming raw data into actionable insights through analysis and interactive dashboards.
+I'm a Computer Science graduate and an aspiring **Junior Data Analyst** passionate about transforming raw data into meaningful insights using analytical tools and visualization techniques.

 ---